Here are my best tools and hacks for busy moms.

 My favorite motivating blend is 4 drops of Lime, 3 drops of Bergamot, and 2 drops of Rosemary into this diffuser or on a cotton pad I set near my workspace.
 Let me tell you, I can crank out some serious work with that.

-I have used oils for colds and cough with dramatic results.
+I have used oils for colds and coughs with dramatic results.
 We had luck solving my daughter’s sleep issues that you can read about here: Why Can’t You Just Sleep in Your Own Damn Bed?

 #7 Batching, a Bullet Journal, and a timer.